Fiery Bus Crash Kills 34 In Algerias Remote Sahara Region - UrduPoint

 President Abdelmadjid Tebboune, on a state visit to China, expressed "his deep distress and sadness" and offered "his sincere condolences" to the victims' families.

-Pictures showed the bus engulfed in a massive ball of flames that lit up the night sky after the crash around 4:00 am (0300 GMT) in a small town near Tamanrasset, a 2,000-kilometre (1,250 mile) drive south from the capital Algiers.
+Pictures showed the bus engulfed in a massive ball of flames that lit up the pre-dawn sky after the crash around 4:00 am (0300 GMT) in a small town near Tamanrasset, a 2,000-kilometre (1,250 mile) drive south of the capital Algiers.

 Local residents told AFP by phone that the bus had dropped off passengers and was about to resume its journey when a Toyota pickup truck smashed into it.